Bioconductor/BioC2019/docs/code_of_conduct.md

 People generally participate in Bioconductor conferences for professional or academic interest, and expect to interact with colleagues on the primary basis of shared interests in open-source Bioinformatics.
 Unwanted sexual attention, and other actions forbidden by the [Code of Conduct][2], deny others of this experience.
 The Code of Conduct committee encourages all conference participants to review the Code of Conduct and to enjoy their time at the conference while remembering their responsibility to maintain a supportive, collegial, and harassment-free conference experience for everyone.
 Anyone experiencing or witnessing a Code of Conduct violation should report it either to [code-of-conduct@bioconductor.org][0], a member of the Code of Conduct committee, or anonymously at [https://tinyurl.com/bioccomplaint](https://tinyurl.com/bioccomplaint).

-This is the first experience the Committee has had with a sexual harassment complaint and part of the reason for the time delay between the complaint and this response been our work on forming , and formed procedures for decision-making in such instances.
 This complaint was handled by the Bioconductor Code of Conduct Committee (Levi Waldron, Aedin Culhane, Laurent Gatto, Stephanie Hicks) and this response was approved by the [Bioconductor Technical Advisory Board][3].

 # BioC2019 Code of Conduct